samirak93/iCXMedia_DS/readme.md

 ```

 We can see that children in cluster 0 and 2 are similar in age groups and cluster 1 and 3
-are extreme (18 and 9 year old respectively).
+are extremely opposite (18 and 9 year old respectively).

 ```
 Total Gender per cluster